idamariasofie/mildew-detection/README.md

 1. User Story: As a developer, I can design and train a neural network model to predict whether a cherry leaf is healthy or contains powdery mildew.
 - Task: Define the neural network architecture, train the model on the prepared dataset, and optimize hyperparameters to achieve a minimum accuracy of 97%.
 2. User Story: As a developer, I can validate the model's performance using appropriate metrics to ensure it meets the client's performance goal.
-- Task: Evaluate the trained model's performance using metrics such as accuracy, precision, recall, and F1-score, ensuring it meets the minimum accuracy requirement.
+- Task: Evaluate the trained model's performance, ensuring it meets the minimum accuracy requirement.

 Dashboard Planning, Designing, and Development: